-While Beacon celebrates it’s local artists all year long, the Beacon Open Studios weekend is special because once a year artists of Beacon open their art studios to the public.
+While Beacon celebrates its local artists all year long, the Beacon Open Studios weekend is special because once a year, the artists of Beacon open their art studios to the public.
 This free, citywide, weekend-long event has become one of the largest of its kind in the Hudson Valley.
-A Little Beacon Blog is happy to once again be a sponsor for Beacon Open Studios 2019 the weekend of May 17-19.
+A Little Beacon Blog is happy to once again be a sponsor for Beacon Open Studios, the weekend of May 17-19, 2019.

 Sneak Peek Into Performances and Art

-The artists have been promoting their studios and exihibits in anticipation of this weekend.
+The artists have been promoting their studios and exhibits in anticipation of this weekend.
 A few interesting pieces crossed our inbox, so we’re spotlighting them here on the blog.

-Visit Beacon Open Studios website for a directory and map of participating artists and you can plan out your visits.
-They even offer four different tour suggestions to help you navigate through the area.
-You can also pick up a brochure and map at various locations throughout Main Street.
-You can also wing it on your own and just follow the red dots that will be all over the city.
+Visit the Beacon Open Studios website for a directory and map of participating artists, and you can plan out your visits.
+The organizers even offer four different tour suggestions to help you navigate through the area.
+You can also pick up a brochure and map at various businesses along Main Street.
+You can also wing it on your own, and just follow the red dots that will be all over the city.

-Included with the open studios will be a live performance from the A-Y/Dancers at the KuBe Theater in the old Beacon High School Saturday, May 18th at 5pm and 7pm.
+Included with the open studios will be a live performance from the A-Y/Dancers at the KuBe Theater in the old Beacon High School on Saturday, May 18, at 5 pm and 7 pm.
 They will also perform at the Ethan Cohen Gallery beforehand in the hallway.

-As part of their inaugural season, A-Y/dancers licensed a unique “MinEvent” from the Merce Cunningham Trust.
-The performance, titled “Embodied Time: A Collaborative Performance” is an arrangement of excerpts from works that Cunningham choreographed in the span of 3 decades, from the 60’s to the 90’s, strung together by Jean Freebury, former member of the Merce Cunningham Dance Company.
-There is a audio component as well.
+As part of their inaugural season, A-Y/Dancers licensed a unique “MinEvent” from the Merce Cunningham Trust.
+The performance, titled “Embodied Time: A Collaborative Performance,” is an arrangement of excerpts from works that Cunningham choreographed across three decades, from the ‘60s to the ‘90s, strung together by Jean Freebury, a former member of the Merce Cunningham Dance Company.
 A unique score composed and performed by sound artist Mark Trecka will consist of audio recordings of the dancers’ bodies during rehearsals, transferred to cassette, but into loops, and amplified back into the room in real time.
-In a sychronistic approach, the artist Joseph Ayers created a unique animation that samples the dancers movements recorded during rehearsals, and then projects the resulting abstraction as a backdrop to the live performance.
+In a synchronistic approach, artist Joseph Ayers created a unique animation that samples the dancers’ movements recorded during rehearsals, and then projects the resulting abstraction as a backdrop to the live performance.

-Below is a teaser video if what you will see live on Saturday!
+Having a hard time imagining all of that?
+Below is a teaser video of what you will see live on Saturday!

 3 Artists at Caiming Cheung’s Studio

 The jeweler Caiming Cheung has opened up her studio to the potter Virginia Piazza and the painter Chris Sanders.
-Caiming’s studio is at 70 Eliza Street.
+Caiming’s studio is at 70 Eliza Street, Beacon.

 For The Photography Lovers